MicrosoftDocs/azure-docs/articles/data-factory/connector-db2.md

 ---
-title: Copy data from DB2 using Azure Data Factory
+title: Copy data from DB2
-description: Learn how to copy data from DB2 to supported sink data stores by using a copy activity in an Azure Data Factory pipeline.
+description: Learn how to copy data from DB2 to supported sink data stores by using a copy activity in an Azure Data Factory or Synapse Analytics pipeline.
 author: jianleishen
 ms.service: data-factory
 ms.topic: conceptual
 ms.date: 05/26/2020
 ms.author: jianleishen
 ---
-# Copy data from DB2 by using Azure Data Factory
+# Copy data from DB2 using Azure Data Factory or Synapse Analytics
 > [!div class="op_single_selector" title1="Select the version of Data Factory service you are using:"]
 > * [Version 1](v1/data-factory-onprem-db2-connector.md)
 > * [Current version](connector-db2.md)

 [!INCLUDE[appliesto-adf-asa-md](includes/appliesto-adf-asa-md.md)]

-This article outlines how to use the Copy Activity in Azure Data Factory to copy data from a DB2 database.
+This article outlines how to use the Copy Activity in Azure Data Factory and Synapse Analytics pipelines to copy data from a DB2 database.
 It builds on the [copy activity overview](copy-activity-overview.md) article that presents a general overview of copy activity.

 ## Supported capabilities